310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Tetora %}
-Ack… Taichou would always explain everything we need to know, so I didn't think of doing that… I'm sorry, I'll do better next time.
+Ack… Taichou'd always explain everything we need to know, so I didn't think of doin' that… I'm sorry, I'll do better next time.
 {% endbubble %}

 {% bubble Midori %}
-Yeah… I thought we could just ask about it once we were here… But, right… Morisawa-senpai is sick so he isn’t here to tell us…
+Yeah… I thought we could just ask about it once we were here… But, right… Morisawa-senpai's sick, so he’s not here to tell us…
 {% endbubble %}

 {% bubble Shinobu %}